Welcome to today's edition of the Rush 24-7 podcast.

 I'm not a lawyer and I wasn't in those meetings.

-What I can tell you is that because of my relationship with the FBI that at that moment in time, we were trying to find a way to bring uh the Special Operations command folks together with the FBI folks here in Washington so they could discuss the potential uh impact of of having these individuals in the United States.
+What I can tell you is that because of my relationship with the FBI at that moment in time, we were trying to find a way to bring the Special Operations Command folks together with the FBI folks here in Washington so they could discuss the potential impact of having these individuals in the United States.

-Part of the problem with that was the lawyers didn't allow us to properly go after either by intelligence collection or by allowing the FBI to uh to go out to look at these guys uh because they were here legally, and there was a big issue regarding the fact that these four nationals were here in the United States doing things which were, in my judgment, questionable based on their linkages to uh to the Al-Qaeda leadership.
+Part of the problem with that was the lawyers didn't allow us to properly go after either by intelligence collection or by allowing the FBI to go out to look at these guys because they were here legally.

-But because they were here legally again, the lawyers really did not want us going after uh any information or dealing with them.
+But because they were here legally, again, the lawyers really did not want us going after any information or dealing with them.

-I don't know if Mr. Schaefer wants to go here or not, but let's not forget there was uh there was a memo from the then U.S. attorney, Mary Joe White, and Mary Joe White, the U.S. attorney for the Southern District of New York at Manhattan, all concerned here about the wall that existed that prevented from sharing any information they got with the FBI or with the CIA.
+I don't know if Mr. Schaefer wants to go here or not, but let's not forget there was a memo from the then U.S. attorney, Mary Joe White, and Mary Joe White, the U.S. Attorney for the Southern District of New York at Manhattan, all concerned here about the wall that existed that prevented law enforcement from sharing any information they got with the FBI or with the CIA.

-She was talking about the fact that this wall existed and it was in the way, and it was going to be a big problem in solving terrorism.
+She was talking about the fact that this wall existed and it was in the way it was going to be a big problem in solving terrorism.

-And this goes back to prior to when this Able Danger stuff is in action and taking place.
+And this goes back to prior to when this Abel Danger stuff is in action and taking place.

-So, you know, no nobody wants to address this specifically about the uh the wall.
+So, you know, nobody wants to address this specifically about the wall.

-What appears to me is happening here is they're gonna try to dump this on the Pentagon.
+What appears to me is happening here is they're going to try to dump this on the Pentagon.

 Remember what I said about all this, folks.

-The political class in that town is gonna circle the wagons to do what it can to protect itself, and they're gonna blame a building for this.
+The political class in that town is going to circle the wagons to do what it can to protect itself, and they're going to blame a building for this.

-They're gonna blame a five-sided building for this, and a couple people get a slap on the wrist or slap on the hands.
+And a couple people will get a slap on the wrist or slap on the hands.

-The next question from Hannah Storm was I want to get some comments uh the letters of the September 11th Commission.
+The next question from Hannah Storm was, I want to get some comments about the letters of the September 11th Commission.

 They said that Abel Danger, your unit there, did not turn out to be historically significant.

-They said that none of the documents that they requested about Able Danger that were turned over by the Defense Department referred to Mr. Atta or any of the other hijackers.
+They said that none of the documents that they requested about Abel Danger that were turned over by the Defense Department, referred to Mr. Adda or any of the other hijackers.

-The Defense Department didn't turn over all the documents.
+Is it possible the Defense Department didn't turn over all the documents?

 I believe it's very possible.

-I I spoke to the officer recently who actually physically took two briefcase size packages of documents over to them.
+I spoke to the officer recently who actually physically took two briefcase-sized packages of documents over to them.

-And I can tell you for a fact that was probably one one twentieth of the actual hard copy documents and probably uh none of the actual uh data, the two point five terabytes of data which was used as the backdrop to the project.
+And I can tell you for a fact that was probably 120th of the actual hard copy documents and probably none of the actual data, the 2.5 terabytes of data, which was used as the backdrop to the project.

-So I no, I don't believe they ever got all the documents.
+So no, I don't believe they ever got all the documents.

 But then again, I don't think that they pressed properly to get all the documents.